enriicoo/pyglet-studies/README.md

 - Ping-pong game v3

   A more refined game of ping-pong.
 Handles physics, speed, keeps score, resets game when ball goes off, and separates logics with classes of Scenes similar to Godot.
-Everything here is a scene, meaning everything has it's own class with more or less independent attributes, with 3 scenarios (Main Menu, Game, and Options) and objects (Button, Paddle, and Ball).
+Everything here is a scene, meaning everything has it's own class with more or less independent attributes, with 4 scenarios (Main Menu, GameScene, WinScene and Options) and objects (Button, Paddle, and Ball).